thriveweb/powerup/content/pages/disclaimer.md

   on my unlimited auto-debit plan associated with my account.
-I understand that Power Up will initiate transfers/charges pursuant to this authorization not to exceed the amount shown on my auto debit contract and/or in connection with cancellation fees according to the Edge Studios cancellation policy.
+I understand that Power Up will initiate transfers/charges pursuant to this authorization not to exceed the amount shown on my auto debit contract and/or in connection with cancellation fees according to the Power Up cancellation policy.
 Power Up will initiate charges each month on the date my contract is set to renew.

   Power Up may discontinue processing of recurring charges if the Company is